- Introduction

 35. The total amount of time for a trial period is 12 weeks but this can be extended where there are any periods of long-term absence within the initial trial period or if extra (reasonable) training needs are identified.

-36. The employee loses their entitlement to a statutory redundancy payment upon an unreasonable refusal of a suitable alternative role.
+36. The employee loses their entitlement to a redundancy payment upon an unreasonable refusal of a suitable alternative role.
 The same will apply in the event that the employee, having taken up the offer of the suitable alternative role, resigns before the end of the trial period.

 37. Employees who are on maternity, paternity, adoption or shared parental leave will be given preference over other employees in the search for suitable alternative vacancies.

 39. If a notice of redundancy dismissal is served, impacted employees will be allowed time off work to seek other employment.
 A reasonable amount of time off will be granted for the purpose of attendance at interviews.
-Any time off should be discussed with the employee’s relevant line manager prior to being arranged.
+Any time off should be discussed and agreed with the employee’s relevant line manager prior to being arranged.

 40. The University acknowledges the important role it plays in the provision of support to employees during the redundancy process, and will endeavour to provide that support where possible.
 Consideration may be given to employee requests for further needs, such as training, but this will be assessed on an individual basis.